Species account by Jeannine Miesle ... Additional information added by Avianweb

 The birds will spend between three and seven days working to complete their tunnel.
 Some birds attack their worksites so forcefully that they have fatally injured themselves as they fly into the tunnels during these excavations.
 The tunnels of the various species will reach different lengths, depending on their locations.
 If they burrow into termitarium nests, the tunnels will be shorter; nests built into the soil will be longer.
 Nests constructed in hard, less penetrable ground will have tunnels that are shorter than those dug into sand or soft soil.
 Kingfishers are fiercely territorial in defense of their nests.

 Nesting tunnels can reach 15 cm in length, and they will end in a nesting chamber, into which 4 - 7 glossy, white eggs are laid.
 Both parents incubate the eggs.

-The chicks grow quickly.
-After hatching, they are altricial and require feeding by the parents, who bring the food into the nesting chamber.
-But soon the chicks are able to travel toward the entrance of the tunnel where they encounter the adults and wait to be fed.
+The young develop quickly.
+After hatching, they are altricial (naked and completely helpless) and require feeding by the parents, who bring the food into the nesting chamber.
+However, soon the nestlings are able to travel toward the entrance of the tunnel where they encounter the adults and wait to be fed.
 Eventually, they are fed on a perch near the entrance.
 Fledging can last a few days to a few weeks.
-After that, the chicks will be on their own and will feed themselves.
+After that, the young will be on their own and are able to feed themselves.

 Both parents care for the young.

 The Little Kingfishers behave and feed in a similar manner to Azure Kingfishers.